 The ARP also allows a local government to give grants to private sector employers to provide premium pay to their essential workers.
 However, there is no clear state statutory authority for a local government to do this.
 It is possible, that a local government could establish a hazard pay program for low- or moderate- income workers (as per above), but that would not allow grants to eligible employers for all of their essential employees.
 Similarly, if a nonprofit or small business contracts with a local government to perform a specific function (as per above), it’s possible that the private entity could use some of its payment from the local government to provide premium pay to its essential employees.
 But I am not aware of a current state statute that would allow a local government to grant monies to private entities solely for the purpose of providing premium pay to essential workers.

 For the provision of government services to the extent of the reduction in revenue of such [qualifying local government] due to the COVID-19 public health emergency relative to revenues collected in the most recent full fiscal year of the [local government] prior to the emergency.

 This provision allows a local government to use the stimulus funds to replace lost revenue due to the pandemic.
 A local government will need to document the loss by comparison to the 2018-2019 fiscal year (which was the most recent full fiscal year prior to the COVID-19 pandemic).
-These replacement revenues may replenish a local government’s fund balance or be appropriated for other purposes by the local government’s governing board.
+These replacement revenues may be used for certain general government services.
 As mentioned above, the monies must be used to cover costs incurred by December 31, 2024.
 A local government should fully understand the reporting and accountability requirements before using ARP monies to replace lost revenue; more guidance on this issue from the federal and state agencies should be forthcoming.